shopinvader/documentation/data/doc_pages/en/api-introduction.md

 ## About Storefront API

-Shopinvader gives you an REST API to build customized purchasing experiences.
-The Storefront REST API is used on your webshop template to interact with shopping objects like the cart, logged customer, carrier, addresses.
+Shopinvader gives you a REST API to build customized purchasing experiences.
+The Storefront REST API is used on your webshop template to interact with shopping objects like the cart, logged customer, carrier or addresses.
 This API gives you control to Add or update data in Odoo via specific methods.
-The Shopinvader's Storefront REST API built on few  shopinvaders Odoo's modules.
+The Shopinvader's Storefront REST API is built on a few Odoo Shopinvader modules.

-Shopinvader installation include an access to swagger in Odoo to get API specification.
+Shopinvader installation includes an access to swagger from Odoo to get your exact API specifications.
 Swagger takes the manual work out storefront API documentation.
-To see Swagger on odoo go to
+To see Swagger in Odoo go to
 < your-odoo-url >/api-docs.